goggledefogger/family-game/README.md

 npm run dev
 ```

+## Audio Setup

+For the background music feature:

+1. Place your MP3 file in the `/public/audio/` directory
+2. Rename it to `theme-song.mp3`
+3. If using a different filename, update the `audioSrc` prop in `App.jsx`

+The audio player will automatically:
+- Loop the audio throughout the entire application
+- Provide a mute/unmute button in the bottom right corner
+- Handle autoplay restrictions by starting muted if browsers block autoplay

 ## How to Use

 1. Share the application with friends or family, telling them it's a fun family quiz game that will test their knowledge